Fåhræus–Lindqvist effect: History

 The effect was first documented by a German group in 1930.
-Shortly after, in 1931, it was reported independently by the Swedish scientists Robin Fåhræus and Torsten Lindqvist, after whom the effect is commonly named.
-Robert (Robin) Sanno Fåhræus was a Swedish pathologist and hematologist, born on October 15, 1888, in Stockholm.
-He died on September 18, 1968, in Uppsala, Sweden.
-Johan Torsten Lindqvist was a Swedish physician, who was born in 1906 and died in 2007.
+Shortly after, in 1931, it was reported independently by the Swedish scientists Robin Fåhræus (1888–1968) and Johan Torsten Lindqvist (1906–2007), after whom the effect is commonly named.
+Fåhræus was a pathologist and hematologist, Lindqvist was a physician.
 Fåhræus and Lindqvist published their article in the American Journal of Physiology in 1931 describing the effect.
 Their study represented an important advance in the understanding of hemodynamics which had widespread implications for the study of human physiology.